cyevgeniy/evg.moe/content/js/own-signals/index.md

 ## Let's do something with our signals

-For demonstration purposes, let's create a simple web page with a counter - a page with a button and the text with the number of times the button was clicked.
+For demonstration purposes, let's create a simple web page with a button and a counter for the number of times the button was clicked.
-For this we'll need one signal - `counter`:

 ```html
 <html>